Sunwood-ai-labs/AMATERASU/docs/README.en.md

 - Removed unnecessary resources due to the removal of the CloudFront infrastructure.
 - Simplified the code to improve maintainability.
 - Added application HTTPS and HTTP URLs to the output.
-- Made it easier to change the paths of the environment variable file and setup script in `terraform.tfvars`.
+- Enabled easy modification of the environment variable file and setup script paths in `terraform.tfvars`.
 - Removed unnecessary variable definitions.
 - Simplified the setup script.

 ## 💰 Cost Management

-Provides detailed cost analysis and management features through Langfuse:
+Provides detailed cost analysis and management functionality through Langfuse:
-- Model-specific usage cost tracking
+- Tracks usage costs for each model.
-- Budget alert settings
+- Allows setting budget alerts.
-- Usage visualization
+- Visualizes usage.

 ## 👏 Acknowledgements